unizar-flav/AKiPa/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/unizar-flav/AKiPa/blob/master/AkiPa.ipynb)

 ## Overview
+AKiPa is a python script aimed to analyze pre-steady state kinetic data obtained from analysis of stopped-flow data (KiPaD), namely $k_{obs}$ at different ligand conncentrations ([L]), to determine the interaction and kinetic parameters of the observed process: dissociation constant($K_d$) and limiting rate constant for the the reactive process ($k_{lim}$)

-AKiPa is a python script aimed to analyze the observed rate constants obtained from the KiPaD script, from data obtained from multiwavelength time-resolved absorption spectroscopy by using stopped-flow.
+the observed rate constants obtained from the KiPaD script, from data obtained from multiwavelength time-resolved absorption spectroscopy by using stopped-flow.

 ## Usage
 This software is developed in Google Colab.
 To access it, click on the Google Colab badge above or this [link](https://colab.research.google.com/github/unizar-flav/AKiPa/blob/master/AkiPa.ipynb).